mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 The largest application I tested in my benchmarks was Ethereum bytecode that counted to 1,000 by adding `1` values together.

-When I got rid of all the unnecessary syscalls with Andrew Kelly's fix, my "count to 1,000" runtime dropped from 2,024 microseconds to just 58 microseconds, a 35x speedup.
+After Andrew Kelly's tip helped me [reduce syscalls](https://github.com/mtlynch/eth-zvm/pull/26), my "count to 1,000" application's runtime dropped from 2,024 microseconds to just 58 microseconds, a 35x speedup.
 I was now beating the official Ethereum implmentation by almost a factor of two.

 <figure>
   <div class="chart-container">
     <canvas id="count-to-1000-by-1-v2"></canvas>
   </div>
-  <figcaption><p>Buffering my input reads allowed my Zig implementation to run about 2x faster than the official Ethereum implementation.</p></figcaption>
+  <figcaption><p>Buffering my input reads allowed my Zig implementation to run about 2x faster than the official Ethereum implementation on the largest Ethereum application in my test set.</p></figcaption>
 </figure>

 ## Cheating my way to maximum performance

-The slowest part of my program is probably memory allocation.
+I was excited to see my Zig implementation finally outperforming the official Go version, but I wanted to see just how much I could leverage Zig to improve performance.

+One common bottleneck in software is memory allocation.
+The program has to stop and wait for the OS to allocate RAM, which may involve shuffling around data to make room.

 Zig has a memory allocator called the fixed buffer allocator.
-Instead of the memory allocator requesting memory from the operating system, the fixed-buffer allocator allocates memory from a fixed buffer of bytes.
+Instead of the memory allocator requesting memory from the operating system, you provide the allocator a fixed buffer of bytes, and it uses only those bytes to allocate memory.

-This is extremely fast because you avoid asking the OS for memory, but it also requires you to know how much memory you need up front.

-We can cheat because I know my benchmarks don't require more than about 1 KB of memory (though there are valid Ethereum bytecode sequences that require more).

 ```diff
 diff --git a/src/main.zig b/src/main.zig